HidayatRivai2020/Python/basic_operation/README.md

     - Square --> `**`
     - Modulo --> `%`
     - Paranthesis --> ()
-- Standard division between number will return **Float**
-- Integer division between number will return
-    - **the nearest whole number rounded down**
+- Result of operation:
     - if both of numbers are integer, it will return **Integer**
     - if one of the numbers are float is float, it will return **Float**
+    - Standard division between number will return **Float**
+    - Integer division between number will return **the nearest whole number rounded down**
 - Exponentiation operator (`**`) uses the right-sided binding

 ### Arithmetic Operators Type